aaroncelestian/RamanLab/README.md

 3. Download the database and metadata correlation file:
   - 10.6084/m9.figshare.28928345  https://figshare.com/s/220f7de3c17172dbaae6

-6. Run the application:
+4. Run the application:
 ```bash
 python3 main.py
 ```

 ## Manual Installation Method

-1. Download all the files from this reposity into a local drive on your computer.
+1. Download all the files from this repository into a local drive on your computer.
 It should not matter where.
-2. Run the dependecy checker from a terminal window (or IDE if you have one)
+2. Run the dependency checker from a terminal window (or IDE if you have one):
    ```bash
    python3 check_dependencies.py
    ```
 3. Make sure all the check boxes are checked on the output.
-If it is, then you are good to go!
+If they are, then you are good to go!
 If not, then you need to install the missing ones (except for the raman_database.pkl, that can be added later) before proceeding.
-4. After all dependecies are installed, you are good to go.
+4. After all dependencies are installed, you are good to go:
    ```bash
    python3 main.py
    ```